-As per Public Health’s Guidance Document for General Public Health Measures, New Brunswick churches must have and follow a COVID-19 Operational Plan to show adherance to public health measures and guidelines in order to open.
+As per Public Health’s measures for organizations and service providers, New Brunswick churches must have and follow a COVID-19 Operational Plan to show adherance to public health measures and guidelines in order to open.

 - In both yellow and orange levels, the exemption to mask wearing for officiants and song leaders is still in place, with four meters of distance.

 - Churches must continue to have their written COVID-19 operational plan in place that adheres to all Public Health infection and control measures, including the recording of attendees and the refusal of parishioners with COVID-19 symptoms and those who are in self-isolation.

 Province of New Brunswick

 You are encouraged to connect with your local Chamber of Commerce.

 In particular, the Fredericton Chamber has identified companies and such where PPE (personal protective equipment) and BPP (business preparedness products) are available to be sourced from.

 The three (Moncton, Saint John and Fredericton) chambers worked together to provided this document